The walk from Lulworth Cove to Durdle door is a classic little beauty.

 Tips for walking to Durdle Door

-- When you reach Durdle Door, continue walking on the trail past it for the best views. you will find a great spot along here for a picnic.
+- When you reach Durdle Door, continue walking on the trail past it for the best views.
+You will find a great spot along here for a picnic.

 - Just before Durdle Door, you will pass Man’O War beach.
 I recommend taking the steps down to that one first.